ChatMED/Prompt-to-Pill/README.md

 These descriptions serve as input to the matching model, which compares patient profiles against generated trial protocols to assess eligibility and similarity. diabetes_patients_final.xml is example for the EHR format.

-## 🛠️ Enviorment setup
+## 🛠️ Environment setup
 Python 3.11 is needed.
-First clone this repository and install requierments:
+First clone this repository and install requirements:

 ```bash
 git clone https://github.com/ChatMED/Prompt-to-Pill